marioramirez90/marioramirez90/README.md

 # 💫 About Me:
-👋 Hi, I'm Mario!<br><br>I'm currently learning to code in the Coding Bootcamp Europe.
+👋 Hi, I'm Mario!<br><br>I'm currently learning to code in the Developer Akademie.
 Programming is something I truly enjoy, and I'm passionate about building my skills to land my first job as a web developer.<br><br>In addition to coding, I love playing football and diving.<br><br>Let's connect and create something awesome together! 🚀<br><br>